-$^{46}$ The class generating system acts without reference to the structure of $\mathfrak{E}^2$ , i.e. it does not know the structure of the classes that affected the working struct.
+$^{^{45}}$ The class generating system acts without reference to the structure of \mathfrak{E}^2 , i.e. it does not know the structure of the classes that affected the working struct.

-&lt;sup>47 We draw attention to the process of generation (of $\beta_j^2$ ), which relies on the relevant part of the working struct as well as on the active constraint as it instantiates-usually in parallel-the appropriate level 1 class elements (via the corresponding level 1 generating systems).
+46 We draw attention to the process of generation (of β_j^2), which relies on the relevant part of the working struct as well as on the active constraint as it instantiates-usually in parallel-the appropriate level 1 class elements (via the corresponding level 1 generating systems).